-#55 - Introduction to Standpipe Systems and Angle Hose Valves
+#55 - Introduction to Standpipe Systems and Fire Hose Angle Valves

-#55 - Introduction to Standpipe Systems and Angle Hose Valves
+#55 - Introduction to Standpipe Systems and Fire Hose Angle Valves

 Firefighters need reliable supplies of water to effectively extinguish fires.
-To do this they have always utilized some outside source of water, which is often supplied by a fire hydrant and pumped into the building through a fire department connection (FDCs).
+To do this, they have typically utilized some outside source of water, which is often supplied by a fire hydrant and pumped into the building through a fire department connection (FDC).
 What happens, however, when a building is so large that the distance between the fire and that outdoor source of water is simply too far?
-Let me introduce you to the standpipe system and its main access valve, the Angle Hose Valve.
+Enter the standpipe system and its main internal access valve, the angle hose valve.

-By the end of this blog you will know the many different standpipe systems and the roles that hose angle valves take in each one.
+By the end of this blog, you will know the many different standpipe systems and the roles that fire hose angle valves have in each one.
 Are you ready to browse for hose valves already?
-You can find the most popular models and sizes here!
+You can find the most popular models and sizes here.

-Over the years, as buildings continued to increase in height and eventually earn the nickname skyscrapers, it was no longer feasible to effectively fight fires from the outside of a building using only hand hose lines.
+As buildings continued to increase in height and eventually earned the nickname skyscrapers, it was no longer feasible to effectively fight fires from the outside of a building using only hand hose lines.
 Code requirements were enacted, and the use of standpipe systems – a series of pipe designed to provide water for hose lines in strategic locations within a structure – and their outlets, the fire department angle hose valve, were mandated.
 Refer to NFPA 14: Standard for the Installation of Hose and Standpipe Systems for more information.
-Angle hose valves attach to the standpipe system and provide firefighters with a connection to water from inside the building.
-They eradicate the need for lengthy hose lays within tall buildings!

-There exists several kinds of standpipe systems: automatic wet, automatic dry, semi-automatic dry, manual dry, and manual wet.
+Several kinds of standpipe systems exist: automatic wet, automatic dry, semi-automatic dry, manual dry, and manual wet.

 Automatic dry systems are used in colder regions where pipes are more susceptible to freezing.
-Air pressure, instead of water, is contained inside the pipes at all times; the angle hose valve restricts water from entering into this structure.
+Air pressure is contained inside the pipes at all times instead of water, and the angle hose valve governs water entering into the structure.
 When the stored air pressure drops below the pressure of the water supply, the dry-pipe valve opens, letting the stored emergency water supply rush in.

-*Despite already being charged, automatic standpipe systems are capable of receiving supplemental water through a FDC in the event that a fire grows to the size of a conflagration
+Despite already being charged, automatic standpipe systems are capable of receiving supplemental water through an FDC in the event that a fire grows to the size of a conflagration.

-Manual wet systems actually retain water at all times using a smaller water supply pipe.
-This source, however, does not provide enough pressure and flow; fire departments must use tankers and pumpers to augment the supply using fire hydrants and channeling it through FDCs located on the outside of the building.
+Manual wet standpipe systems actually retain water at all times using a smaller water supply pipe.
+This source, however, does not provide enough pressure and flow; fire departments must use tankers and pumpers to augment the supply from fire hydrants, channeling it through FDCs located on the outside of the building.

-Last, but not least, manual dry systems.
-Similar to automatic dry, these standpipe systems contain air pressure within the pipes.
-The difference is that there is no permanent water supply, so tanker or pumpers are required to charge the system using an outside fire hydrant and pumping it through an FDC.
+Last, but not least, are manual dry standpipe systems.
+Similar to automatic dry, these standpipe systems have air in the pipes.
+The difference is that there is no permanent water supply, so tankers or pumpers are required to charge the system using an outside fire hydrant and pumping it through an FDC.

 For more information on FDCs, visit our blog – The Role and Components of Fire Department Connections.

-Class I Standpipe System [2 ½” hose connections] – Used by fire departments and those trained in handling heavy streams in high-rise buildings without sprinklers, and beyond the reach of fire department ladders.
-Class I systems provide the primary source of water for fighting fires.
+Class I Standpipe System [2 ½” hose connections]: Used by fire departments and those trained in handling heavy streams in high-rise buildings without sprinklers, Class I systems provide the primary source of water for fighting fires.

-Class III Standpipe System – Provides 1 ½” hose stations to supply water for use by trained building occupants, and 2 ½” hose connections to supply a larger volume of water for use by fire departments.
+Class III Standpipe System: These provide 1 ½” hose stations to supply water for use by trained building occupants, and 2 ½” hose connections to supply a larger volume of water for use by fire departments.

-The size of the angle hose valve, either 1 ½” or 2 ½”, will tell you the standpipe system it operates on.
-Class I and III standpipe systems utilize 2 ½” angle hose valves and class II systems utilize 1 ½” angle hose valves.
+The size of the angle hose valve – either 1 ½” or 2 ½” – will tell you the type of standpipe system it operates on.
+Class I and III standpipe systems utilize 2 ½” angle hose valves (though Class III may utilize both) and class II systems utilize 1 ½” angle hose valves.

 Angle hose valves are found within enclosed stairwells, exterior stairs, and corridors of larger buildings – including skyscrapers, hotels, and warehouses.
-Their convenient locations give firefighters useful connections to the standpipe system’s supply of water, which it carries from the ground level FDC.
+Their convenient locations give firefighters or occupants useful connections to the standpipe system’s supply of water, which it carries from the ground level supply.

 The angle hose valve comes standard with taper pipe threads to conform to ANSI B2.1 (Basic Standard for Steel Pipe Threads).
 Installation of this hose valve can be accomplished with readily available field tools, including a wrench.
 Prior to installation, apply joint compound or thread seal tape to male threads.
-Next, tighten the hose valve until snug, and align according to requirement.
+Next, tighten the hose valve until snug, and align as required.